molevolworkshop/molevolworkshop.github.io/software/jetstream-setup.md

 To create a new instance, click the New button from the project.
 Note that there is no need to create a new instance if one have already been created and set up - just unshelve it.
 These notes are just a record of what has been done already.

-I used the _Ubuntu 18_04 Devel and Docker_ image and specified an instance size of m1.quad (CPU: 4, Mem 10 GB, Disk: 20 GB) when setting up the virtual machine serving as the template for MOLE 2020.
+I used the _Ubuntu 20_04 Devel and Docker_ image and specified an instance size of m1.small (CPU: 2, Mem 4 GB, Disk: 20 GB) when setting up the virtual machine serving as the template for MOLE 2022.

+I have sometimes received big red warnings about not having enough resources to launch the instance, but was able to launch the instance anyway.

 Press the Launch Instance button to create the instance.

 ### Unshelving an instance